Best 40 S&W Ammo For Self-Defense & Target Practice

 Frangible

-Frangible ammo is designed to disintegrate when it strikes a hard target.
+Frangible bullets are designed to disintegrate when they strike a hard target.
 This helps prevent ricochets and allows shooters to train in close quarters.

-Though lethal, law enforcement agencies often use it during training scenarios in hallways, small rooms, and other minimally maneuverable situations.
+Though potentially lethal, law enforcement agencies often use frangible ammo during training scenarios in hallways, small rooms, and other minimally maneuverable situations.

-TMJ is often used in indoor ranges to help reduce the amount of lead vaporizing.
+The TMJ is often used in indoor ranges to help reduce the amount of lead vapor.
 When an FMJ is fired, the lead at the bullet's base vaporizes as the propellant ignites.
-This vaporized lead gets into the air, and the shooter then breathes it into their lungs which can cause health problems.
+This vaporized lead gets into the air.
+If the shooter breathes it into their lungs over a long enough period of time, it can cause health problems.

-The lead doesn't vaporize with a TMJ because it is entirely protected by the metal jacket, making it much healthier for indoor gun ranges.
+The lead doesn't vaporize off a TMJ's core because it is entirely protected by the metal jacket, making it much healthier for indoor gun ranges.

 FMJ and FMJ-FN

-A Full Metal Jacket and Full Metal Jacket-Flat Nose are used for outdoor training.
-Their ballistics are similar to a TMJ which helps with consistency in training.
+The full metal jacket and full metal jacket flat nose are primarily used for outdoor training, but many shooters use them in indoor situations, as well.
+Their ballistics are similar to those of a TMJ, which helps with consistency in training.

 The main difference between an FMJ and a TMJ is the exposed lead at the base of an FMJ bullet.